EGR222 Mechatronics (Lab sections L2, L5)

 Syllabus and Laboratory Exercises

-This will be the supplemental class web site for my labs sections (L2, L4) for the Spring 2018 offering of EGR222 Mechatronics.
+This will be the supplemental class web site for labs sections (L2, L5) for the Spring 2019 offering, EE version, of EGR222 Mechatronics.
 Various documents may be posted here, including some and supplemental descriptions, tutorials, and help.
 This is meant to be used in conjunction with other course documents available through D2L.

 Type K thermocouple data: This is needed for the thermocouple calculations in Lab 1.